 To date, only a handful of studies have explored the effectiveness of e-mediation in the workplace; however, the early results in this and other contexts suggest that technology-enhanced mediation can be just as effective as traditional mediation.
 Moreover, parties often find it to be a low-stress process that fosters trust and positive emotions.

-Why e-mediate at the office?
+Why use online dispute resolution when you’re at the office?

 To lessen tensions in emotional disputes.
 Sometimes, as in family and workplace disputes, parties may be so estranged that they can barely stand to be in the same room, let alone negotiate in person.
 In such cases, technology can serve as a buffer and allow for more rational and productive discussions—even for employees located in the same office.